ReanSchwarzer1/Cygnus-X1/Unity Sim of a Black Hole/Black Hole SSERD/README.md

 * Scipy
 * Matplotlib
 * Pillow
+To run the notebook and generate the textures.

 ### Color Matching Functions
 Downloaded data of 2-deg XYZ CMFs [here](http://cvrl.ucl.ac.uk/cmfs.htm).
 Selected 0.1mm as step size and csv as format.